NikolaosKantartzopoulos/adnd-journal/content/Personal Journals/Beluwrath Twilfayne.md

 - *Aenorithil, Magic Emerald* stolen by a mysterious wizard.
 - ==Free Kandor Twilfayne, Lich trapped in Shadowfell, Παππούς Beluwrath from Aenorithil, Magic Emerald prison==
   - Travel to the Elemental Plane of Earth and the *Elemental City of Crystalvein, Plane of Earth* to destroy *Aenorithil, Magic Emerald*.
+- Returned to Waterdeep.
+- Visited Reigon at Veils & Visions.
+- Learned the Golden Crown burned down.
+- Found out its new location through Aranict.
+- Learned from the Harpers that the College is intercepting teleportation spells.
+- Met with the group at The Golden Pitcher to share information.
+- Visited the tavern Balanta in D♯.
+- Spoke with Xanthe.
+- Learned the Harpers want to restore the teleportation circle but fear the College.
+- Learned about Kaedros Bloodthorn, a mage who lost his wife to infernal dealings.